 5.5.1.1.
 During the pumping or draining operation to dewater a portion or all of the collection channel, the water level will not be allowed to drop so low it strands fish.
-Adequate inspections will be conducted to ensure stranding does not occur.
+Personnel shall remain present onsite during pumping operations to ensure stranding does not occur.

-5.5.1.2.
-The project biologist will ensure that rescue equipment is available if needed.
+- 5.5.1.2.
+The project biologist will ensure that rescue equipment is available if needed. - 5.5.1.3.

-5.5.1.3.
 The project biologist or alternate Corps fish personnel will provide technical guidance on fish safety and will assist directly in rescue operations.